andrew/ultimate-awesome/README.md

 - [awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
 - [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.
 - [awesome-tools](https://github.com/sorrycc/awesome-tools) - Awesome tools I used.
+- [awesome-edr-bypass](https://github.com/tkmru/awesome-edr-bypass) - Awesome EDR Bypass Resources For Ethical Hacking.
 - [awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - A curated list of delightful Embedded Systems libraries, RTOSes, modules, references and more!.
-- [awesome-prompts](https://github.com/ai-boost/awesome-prompts) - Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.
-Prompt Engineering, prompt attack & prompt protect.
-Advanced Prompt Engineering papers.
+- [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
 - [awesome-substrate](https://github.com/substrate-developer-hub/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
 - [awesome-styleguides](https://github.com/RichardLitt/awesome-styleguides) - :clipboard: A list of styleguides.
-- [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.
 - [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.